kumardeo/deox/packages/oson/README.md

 ## name

-the _oson_ in the name stands for _oson structured object notation_.
+The _OSON_ in the name stands for _Oson Structured Object Notation_.

 ---

-written from scratch, based on ideas in [ARSON](https://github.com/benjamn/arson).
+Written from scratch, based on ideas in [ARSON](https://github.com/benjamn/arson).